GeoCat/geoserver/docs/src/welcome/index.rst

 ArcSDE Store removed
 ''''''''''''''''''''

-The ArcSDE extension is no longer available as ArcSDE 10.2.2 has been [retired](https://support.esri.com/en/Products/legacy-products/legacy-products/ArcSDE/10-2-2).
+The ArcSDE extension is no longer available as ArcSDE 10.2.2 has been `retired <https://support.esri.com/en/Products/legacy-products/legacy-products/ArcSDE/10-2-2>`__.

 We recommend:

 * Use of cascaded WMS and WFS services
-* Contact support to addition options.
+* Contact support for additional options.